roy-urbach/CLoSeR/README.md

 consider using the bash scripts in [.bashrc](./bashrc), for example the function _train_.

-You can also use the notebook in _notebooks.train.ipynb_ if it was more convenient for you.
+You can also use the [training notebook](notebooks/train.ipynb) if it was more convenient for you.

 ### Evaluate a model